acemarco1311/Covid-19-Location-Tracker/README.md

     - See the information of the users who have checked in this venue
     - Sign up and log in (or log in by gmail)
     - Edit account information
-    - See the current hotspots on a map
-    - Click a hotspot on a map to see more information about the hotspot

 - Admin account:
     - Log in & sign up